-If you are on this page then it’s probably because you are a recruiter or someone that has requested to interview or hire me.
-The current technology job climate has forced me to put up something on my site to answer questions on a mass basis.
+If you are on this page then it's probably because you are either a recruiter or someone that has requested to interview or hire me.
+The current technology job climate has forced me to put up something on my site to answer questions in a more productive way.

 I am willing to do the following positions:

 I am a leader at heart, however, I do love to program just as much as leading.